aichemydev/testgold/docs/usage.rst

 You can either upload files directly or put in a github url along with a github token for the download.
 Once the test is uploaded, the test is run and our AI will understand your test, and heal it as necessary.

-Screenshots of all the important use cases
+Overview of important use cases
 ------------------------------------------

-* Coming Soon
+* Healing a Java Selenium test

+* Healing a Python Selenium test

+* Healing a Javascript Selenium test

+* Healing a Selenium IDE test